CNBorn/blog-articles/chinese-new-year-in-fujian.md

 ![](images/travel/chinese-new-year-in-fujian/R0011542.JPG)
 ![](images/travel/chinese-new-year-in-fujian/R0011543.JPG)

-Photos of GuangXiaoSi, a buddist temple, one of the largest temple in Jianou.
-A lot of people comes here during new year holiday, They light a lot of fireworks in front of the temple in order to wish a pleasent year.
+Photos of GuangXiao Temple, a buddist temple, one of the largest temple in Jianou.
+A lot of people comes here during new year holiday, They light a lot of fireworks in front of the temple in order to wish this year to be a pleasant year.

-The Tea Cup photo is taken during a private collection show of this temple.
-The Cup itself is made of a lost technic which origins from Fujian but now lost.
-Craftsman in both China and Japan are trying to regain this precious feat called 'JianZhan'(Jian Style), which made the supernova alike texture style on the cup.
+The Photo of Tea Cup is taken during a private collection show of this temple.
+The Cup itself is made of a unique glaze technic which origins from Fujian.
+Its style called [Jian Ware](http://en.wikipedia.org/wiki/Jian_ware#Jian_tea_wares).

 ![](images/travel/chinese-new-year-in-fujian/R0011544.JPG)
 ![](images/travel/chinese-new-year-in-fujian/R0011545.JPG)